 Goldenseal has also been shown to inhibit Streptococcus and other oral pathogens (2)

 Extracts of goldenseal have been shown to be very active in inhibiting Helicobacter pylori which are the major cause of stomach and peptic ulcers.
 (3) (4)

 Multiple bacteria and fungi, along with selected protozoa and chlamydia are susceptible to berberine in vitro (10)

 Goldenseal is a powerful bitter herb and as such can be used as a bitter liver stimulant.

 Recent studies show Goldenseal is a natural LDL-lowering agent with multiple bioactive components.
 (5)

-The major active constiuent in Goldenseal berberine inhibits oxidative stress and inflammation in a variety of tissues including liver, adipose tissue, kidney and pancreas.
+The major active constituent in Goldenseal berberine inhibits oxidative stress and inflammation in a variety of tissues including liver, adipose tissue, kidney, and pancreas.
 (6)